7. A word of appreciation, 4:10-20

 In v15-16 Paul notes that the Philippians have always financially supported his ministry and have done so all the way back to his first mission in Macedonia and Greece.
 In fact, they were the only church in the region to offer financial support.

-oidate (oida) "as [you Philippians] know" - [you] know, [Philippians].
+oidate (oida) "as [you Philippians] know" - know, [philippians].
 Paul is letting the Philippians know that he has not forgotten their generous support of his mission.
 "You Philippians are well aware that .....", Moffatt.

 oJti "-" - that.
 Introducing a dependent statement of perception expressing what the Philippians should know.
 Note also the related clause in v16.

-en + dat. "in [the early days]" - in [the beginning].
+en + dat. "in" - in [the beginning].
 Temporal use of the preposition.

-oJte "when" - Temporal conjunction introducing a temporal clause.
+oJte "when" - when [i went out from macedonia].
+Temporal conjunction introducing a temporal clause.
 Again Paul is letting his readers know that he has not forgotten the continued support he received when he left Macedonia, cf. 2Cor.11:9.
 "When I left Macedonia in those early days of gospel preaching", Knox.

-ekklhsia (a) "church" - assembly.
+ekklhsia (a) "church" - [not one] church, assembly.
 Nominative subject of the verb "to share with."
 Most often used of a local congregation, assembly of believers.

-ekoinwnhsen (koinwnew) aor. "shared with me" - shared with, participated.
+ekoinwnhsen (koinwnew) aor. "shared with me" - shared with, participated with [me].
 Clearly here of a contribution, supporting the material requirements of the mission.

-eiV logon "in the matter" - in word [of payments and receipts].
+eiV logon "in the matter" - in a word = an accounting.
 Here eiV + acc. is not being used instead of en + dat., "in the matter ...", as NIV, but rather reference / respect; "with respect to the matter of giving and receiving."
 Paul has adopted a commercial phrase here concerning the settlement of accounts.
 "You were the only church by whom in partnership I was offered, and from whom I accepted, any financial help", Barclay.

-desewV (iV ewV) gen. "of giving [and receiving]" - of payments [and receipts].
+desewV (iV ewV) gen. "of giving" - of payments, expenditures [and receipts].
 The genitive is usually taken as verbal, objective.

-ei mh "except [you only]" - if not = except [you].
+ei mh "except [you only]" - if not = except [you only].
 Serving to introduce an exceptive clause.
-Paul underlines the fact that only the Philippian church (in Europe / Macedonia???) became a partner with Paul in the gospel, the only one that chose to share in the mission financially / materially, but also spiritually, eg. prayer.
+Paul underlines the fact that only the Philippian church (in Europe / Macedonia???) became a partner with Paul in the gospel, the only one that chose to share in the mission financially / materially, but also spiritually, eg., prayer.

 oJti "for" - that.
 Possibly explanatory, explaining the partnership of the Philippians in the gospel, v15, as NIV, but better serving to introduce a further dependent statement of perception; "you know that ........ v15, and indeed that ....."